 Pentest professionals with expert skillsets

-It’s best to have a penetration test performed by somebody with practically no knowledge of how your inner network or application is secured in light of the fact that they may be able to uncover vulnerabilities missed by the developers who build it.
-That’s where The Security Factory comes in.
+It’s best to have a pentest performed by somebody with practically no knowledge of how your inner network or application is secured in light of the fact that they may be able to uncover vulnerabilities missed by the developers who build it.
+That’s where the Security Factory comes in.

 We evaluate the security of your IT infrastructure and critical assets by performing attacks from external and internal threats.

-Internal pentest: Our ethical hacker perform the penetration test from within your organization’s internal network.
+- Internal pentest: Our pentester perform the pentest from within your organisation’s internal network.
 This test can determine how much damage an unreliable employee can cause or what a hacker can do when launching malware through a phishing attack for example.

 Manual vs. automated pentesting

-A penetration test can be performed both manual or automated.
+A pentest can be performed both manual or automated.
 The purpose of the two tests is the same: to test measure the distribution and severity of your vulnerabilities, their exploitability which attackers could take advantage of and their impact.

 The difference between these two tests is the way they are conducted.
 An automated pentest is done by an automated tool.
 As the name suggests a manual pentest is done by humans, experts in this field.
 It is performed by an ethical hacker and is needed to provide complete coverage including design, business logic and compound flaw risks that can only be detected through manual (human) testing.
 The Security Factory conducts these tests manually, as this is more effective and delivers a higher quality than standard automated tooling.

-Some differences between a manual and automated penetration test are:
+Differences between a manual and automated penetration test